 Back to school for 2020 looks a little different this year.
 What's supposed to be an exciting time is now full of questions and uncertainty.
-Many people are opting for a virtual back-to-school experience to prevent more COVID-19 spread, however, research shows us that students are learning best in school as opposed to remote learning.
+Many people are opting for a virtual back-to-school experience to prevent more COVID-19 spread and allow for social distancing, however, research shows us that students are learning best in school as opposed to remote learning.

-Nebraska Methodist College has implemented changes to safely transition this fall.
+Nebraska Methodist College has implemented changes and a campus plan to safely transition this fall, based on public health recommendations.

 Schools, colleges and universities across the country (and around the world) have been working closely with public health experts to determine the best ways to reopen safely for the fall semester.
 Students and teachers alike are torn between concerns about the virus and looking forward to seeing people in person and having human connections we've all been missing.
 Here are the best ways to get back to school safely while still enjoying your education experience.